evmpython/Minicurso_UFMS_CEMTEC_marco_2026/README.md

 ## 🎓 Público-Alvo

-Estudantes de Graduação e Pós-graduação da UFMS e Servidores do CEMTEC.
+Estudantes de Graduação e Pós-graduação da Universidade Federal do Mato Grosso do Sul (UFMS) e Servidores do Centro de Monitoramento do Tempo e do Clima do Estado do Mato Grosso do Sul (CEMTEC).

 ---
 > [!WARNING]